metro-digital/terraform-google-cf-projectcfg/docs/FAQ.md

 For some reason there's already a network called default in your project.

-Option A: Delete the network: terraform state import
+*Option A:* Delete the network using the UI or via `gcloud` CLI

-Option B: Import the network into your terraform state (may also result in a delete at next terraform run depending on the networks configuration)
+*Option B:* Import the network into your terraform state (may also result into a deletion at next terraform run depending on the networks configuration)

+See also:

+- [terraform network import]
+- [terraform subnetwork import]

 ## GitHub